When the IRS places a tax lien, it can interfere with your financial standing in several ways, including lowering your credit score.

 Lastly, avoid accepting the first loan that you’re offered.
 Compare a few different loans before you make a final decision.
 While the terms of your loan won’t be as good as they could be without a tax lien, this doesn’t mean that you have to accept any loan for which you’re approved.

 If you have a tax lien against your property and want to apply for a car loan, dealing with the lien first is the best thing that you can do.
 For most people, the best idea is to request an installment agreement from the IRS.
-After the agreement is completed and your debt has been paid off, the IRS should remove your lien and you can then request that it be removed from your credit report.
+After the agreement is completed and your back tax has been paid off, the IRS should remove your lien and you can then request that it be removed from your credit report.